Technigo/project-happy-thoughts/README.md

 # Happy Thoughts App

-A one-page React application used for fetching and posting data to an API.
+An one-page React application used for fetching and posting data to an API.
 Similar to Twitter, the user get to like and post short messages.
 Built for happy thoughts.

 ## View it live